 The Board of Examiners can only consider circumstances affecting your performance if a Serious Adverse Circumstances form, with accompanying documentation, reaches the Physics Department before the relevant meeting of the Examiners in early June.
 The deadline for the academic year 2019/20 is 10:00 on Tuesday 9 June 2020.

-Failure to communicate such information known to you before the Board of Examiners decisions are made prevents the information being used at a later date as the basis for an appeal.
+Failure to communicate such information known to you before the Board of Examiners decisions are made normally prevents the information being used at a later date as the basis for an appeal.
 You must not assume that, because you have told someone in the University of your problems, the Board of Examiners will know.
 Conversely, you should remember that the purpose of a Serious Adverse Circumstances form is specifically to communicate information to the Board of Examiners in connection with the assessment for your course.